10 Best Electric Guitars

 Body Type: Solid

-Neck Profile and Scale Length: Mahogany neck, 24.75 scale
+Neck Profile and Scale Length: Maple neck, 24.75 inch scale

 Bridge Type: Fixed

-Neck Profile and Scale Length: bolt-on maple neck, 25.5"
+Neck Profile and Scale Length: Maple profile, 25.5" scale

 Pickups: S-S-S